Pluck History, Family Crest & Coats of Arms

 Pluck Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Pluck has been recorded under many different variations, including Plucknett, Pluckett, Plugenett and others.

 Early Notables of the Pluck family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Pluck Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pluck Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pluck family to Ireland